SpotlightKid/python-rtmidi/INSTALL-windows.rst

 How to install python-rtmidi from source on Windows
 ===================================================

-These instruction are only working for installing ``python-rtmidi`` from source using Python 2.7 or Python 3.3 in the 32-bit versions (you can run these on Windows 64-bit versions with no problems).
+These instruction should work for installing ``python-rtmidi`` from source using Python 2.7 or Python 3.5 in the 32-bit (you can run these on Windows 64-bit versions with no problems) or 64-bit versions.

 Please follow all the steps below in the exact order.